|

 Schedule

 Fairview's Career Firefighters work a rotating schedule.
 In essence, there are no fixed days for employees.
 Four groups, each made up of one Officer and three Firefighters are on duty at any given time.
-Groups work the following rotation: Three (3) 10-Hour Day shifts (7AM-5PM), Three (3) 14-Hour Night shifts (5PM-7AM), Six (6) Days off duty.
-The resulting schedule results in a 42-Hour workweek, and firefighters are compensated as such on a weekly basis.
+Groups work the following rotation: One (1) full 24 hour shift, followed by three (3) consecutive days off.
+The work schedule results in a 42-Hour work week, and firefighters are compensated as such on a weekly basis.
 Any time worked in addition to this schedule is payed to firefighters in overtime.

 Firefighters are on duty at the Fire Station 7 days per week, 24 hours per day, 365 days per year.
 In addition, we are issued pagers, and can be called back to duty at any time.
 Firefighters are called back to duty in the event of a fire, natural disaster, or other large-scale incident.
 In addition to regularly scheduled duty, firefighters are on call 24/7/365.
 Plans, family events, and other special activities are often disrupted when firefighters are called back to duty.